fResult/Just-Systems-Design/exercises/11_design-slack/README.md

 #### Latest Channel Timestamps

-To avoid fetching *recent messages* for every channel the on app load, while supporting the feature of showing which channels have unread messages, we'll need to store two extra tables.
+We need two tables to avoid fetching *recent messages* for every channel when the app loads while supporting the feature of showing which channels have unread messages.

-One for the *latest activity in each channel* (this table will be updated whenever a user sends a message in a channel)
+One table will store the *latest activity* in each channel.\
+We will update this table whenever a user sends a message to a channel.

 | id: *UUID* | orgId: *UUID* | channelId: *UUID* | lastActive: *timestamp* |
 | ---------- | ------------- | ----------------- | ----------------------- |